Do you want the secret to a good Speech Therapy Session?

 No ands, ifs, or buts.
 I believe that with persistence, support, flexibility, and encouragement, the child will succeed at any goal we have.
 Maybe it won’t be today; that is fine.
-But children (or people in general) can ALWAYS learn, and it does not help us to put restrictions on what we think they can learn.
+But children (or people in general) can ALWAYS learn.

 4. I believe that saying “it’s ok” is the most powerful thing you can ever say.